-Director Seth Holt’s 1971 British chiller is an imaginatively handled, intelligently written, menacing, above-average late Hammer horror movie, based by talented screen-writer Christopher Wicking on a lesser-known Bram Stoker novel, Jewel of the Seven Stars.
+Director Seth Holt’s 1971 British chiller Blood from the Mummy’s Tomb is an imaginatively handled, intelligently written, menacing, above-average late Hammer horror movie, based by talented screen-writer Christopher Wicking on a lesser-known Bram Stoker novel, Jewel of the Seven Stars.
 The Seven Stars, aka the Big Dipper, is seen throughout the film, in crystal balls, ruby rings etc.

 Andrew Kier gives a stalwart lead performance as Professor Fuchs, who leads an archaeological expedition to Egypt and makes the usual rookie error of bringing back to London the coffin of a mummified Egyptian queen with magical powers.

-If you make allowances for Hammer’s usual cost-cutting production and some camp performances, it is a very satisfying Mummy movie.
-As the title suggests, there is some violence and gore in the movie, with lacerations and a severed hand and a fairly high body count, but they are staged in a gothic rather than realist way.
-Léon displays much cleavage but there is no sex or nudity to speak of.
+If you make allowances for Hammer’s usual cost-cutting production and some ripely camp performances, it is a very satisfying Mummy movie.
+In an era often going for sex and violence, Blood from the Mummy’s Tomb is really rather mild and subtle.
+As the title suggests, there is some violence and gore in the movie, with lacerations and a severed hand and a fairly high body count, but they are staged in a Gothic rather than realist way.

 When Holt died of a heart attack at the start of the last week of shooting, the direction was completed by an uncredited Michael Carreras, who shot for five days, including the asylum scenes.
-Original star Peter Cushing quit after a day’s filming to care for his sick wife and was replaced by Andrew Keir.
+Original star Peter Cushing, the star of the 1959 The Mummy, quit after a day’s filming to care for his sick wife and was replaced by Andrew Keir.

 It was remade in 1980 as The Awakening, starring Charlton Heston as Corbeck.
 Ahmed Osman (Priest) appeared in both versions.